ONSdigital/ras-secure-message/API.md

     ]
     }
 ```
 V2 will only return 'BRES' in from or to only for existing old bres messages.
-Nw messages will have a user uuid or 'GROUP' depending on how the message was stored.
+New messages will have a user uuid or 'GROUP' depending on how the message was stored.
 See Messages get for details of @msg_from, @msg_to and @ru

 ## `PUT message/{id}/modify or `/v2/messages/modify/<message_id>`